xinzhel/learn-nlp-by-code/README.md

 I 😍 the quote: "Talk is cheap, show me the code."
-So I made this repository to record my code analysis for popular machine learning and Natural Language Processing libraries or frameworks.
+So I decide to make this repository to record my code analysis for popular machine learning and Natural Language Processing libraries or frameworks.

 I would go through the following packages for both learning purpose and practical research.
 Some of code analysis are linked to my notebooks on Kaggle for easy running.